Documentation

 Archiving Chats

 When you're done with a conversation but want to keep it for reference, you can archive it.
 Archived chats are hidden from the sidebar but remain accessible from the project overview.
 You can view archived chats in a read-only standalone window, restore them to active status, or permanently delete them.
+Set a retention interval in Settings → Archived Chats and Admiral prunes anything older automatically.

 Importing Sessions